eriktx11/PopularMoviesOne/README.md

 # Popular Movies - Android App
 This app creates a grid view of movies that are first pulled off from [themoviedb.org](https://www.themoviedb.org).
-Its code detecs if the screen size of the device can be set to one pane, or two panes.
+Its code detects if the screen size of the device can be set to one pane, or two panes.
 This is an ideal solution for tablets.

 <img src="http://www.dia40.com/oodles/popmov/ss1.png" width="300">
 <img src="http://www.dia40.com/oodles/popmov/ss2.png" width="300"><br>